 He has also contributed to major research handbooks and reference works, including Oxford Handbook of Music Education, Routledge Research Companion to Popular Music Education, Sociology and Music Education, SAGE Encyclopedia of Music and Culture, Cambridge Encyclopedia of Brass Instruments, and Oxford Handbook of Social Media and Music Learning, and was Editor of a "Technology" special issue of Arts Education Policy Review.
 He is Guest Editor for a special issue of the Nordic Journal of Comparative and International Education on Asian philosophies to be published in 2021.
-Reviews of his books are published in 15 scholarly journals in the fields of musicology, education, and Asian studies, and he authors a professional blog viewed by around 260,000 readers.
-His research is cited in 880 publications.
+Reviews of his books are published in 15 scholarly journals in the fields of musicology, education, and Asian studies, and he authors a professional blog viewed by around 265,000 readers, with research cited in about 970 publications.

 For Lund University (Malmo Academy of Music), he advises PhD dissertations and participates in an ethnomusicology research project in the Mekong Delta, Vietnam.
 He also collaborates with the Chinese Music Research Institute of China Conservatory, Beijing, where with professor Jiaxing Xie he contributed to development of the largest online higher education music consortium (200+ institutions), Huaxia Yuefu/Open Global Music Academy.
 He has lectured for 12 universities in China, and with Prof. Xie is developing a new PhD program on the tropical island of Hainan.
 Prof. Hebert coordinates and teaches PhD courses (including Internationalizing Higher Education, and Cultural Policy) for Bergen Summer Research School, and a PhD course on Non-Western Educational Philosophy and Policy for Western Norway University of Applied Sciences.
 Additionally, he teaches a course on Arts Policy for law students at China University of Political Science and Law, Beijing.
 In 2018-2019, he was a Hanban Visiting Scholar with the Central Conservatory of Music, Beijing, and he was previously a Nichibunken Visiting Research Scholar with the National Institutes for the Humanities (Kyoto, Japan).